 - Some people are allergic to the natural rubber latex used in some medical gloves.
 FDA requires manufacturers to identify on the package labeling the materials used to make the gloves.
-If you are allergic to natural rubber latex, you should choose gloves made from other synthetic materials (such as polyvinyl chloride (PVC), nitirole, or polyurethane).
+If you or your patient is allergic to natural rubber latex, you should choose gloves made from other synthetic materials (such as polyvinyl chloride (PVC), nitrile, or polyurethane).

 - Be aware that sharp objects can puncture medical gloves.

 - Always change your gloves if they rip or tear.